 Orthodontic Care for Teenagers

-At Swords Orthodontics, we always want to start orthodontic treatment when it will be most effective, and for many patients, this is during the teenage years.
-That’s why orthodontics is something classically associated with teenagers, even though we actually treat patients from all age groups.
+At Swords Orthodontics, we always want to start orthodontic treatment when it is most effective, and for many patients, this is during the teenage years.
+That’s why orthodontics is something classically associated with teenagers, even though we treat patients from all age groups.

 Getting Braces as a Teenager

 Orthodontics is a very personal treatment that must be individually tailored to fit each patient.
-There’s no such thing as “one size fits all” when it comes to braces.
-In some cases, the time to start braces is in the pre-teen years (or earlier), and in others, it’s best to wait until all the permanent teeth have come through, including the “12-year molars” (which aren’t always as accurately named as they should be - sometimes they don’t come into the mouth until age 13 or 14).
+There’s no such thing as one-size-fits-all when it comes to braces.
+In some cases, the time to start braces is in the pre-teen years (or earlier), and in others, it’s best to wait until all the permanent teeth have come through.
 There are even a few problems that are best treated at the end of the teenage years when all the growth is finished.

 If this is your teenager’s first visit to an orthodontist, we may find some problems that could have benefited from earlier correction.
 There’s almost always a solution to them, and we will discuss these issues with you at the time of your appointment and some of the options for solving the problems.
 We’ll then work with you to plan the appropriate treatment.

 At Swords Orthodontics, we most often offer traditional fixed braces to our teenage patients.
 We know that teenagers always want to look their best, so we can arrange for them to be coloured (often that’s in favourite team colours), or we can discuss clear or tooth-coloured brackets or even near invisible treatments like Invisalign if your teenager is interested.

 Invisalign Teen can treat many conditions, but there are some situations in which it’s not the most appropriate treatment.
 We’ll discuss your needs and goals to make sure that the treatment plan we choose is the best one for your child.